Amiriyah Fallujah

-Al-Amiriyah (العامرية al-ʻāmiriyyah) or Amiriyah Fallujah, also Ameriyah, Amiriyyah, Ameriya, Amiriyat, Ameriyat and the like, is a city in the Fallujah District of Al Anbar province, about 30 km south of the city of Fallujah, in Iraq, with a population of 24,000 as of 2018.
-Ameriyah residents belong mostly to the Albu Issa subtribe, part of the Dulaim tribe.
+Al-Amiriyah (العامرية al-ʻāmiriyyah) or Amiriyah Fallujah, also Ameriyah, Amiriyyah, Ameriya, Amiriyat, Ameriyat and the like, is a city in the Fallujah District of Al Anbar province, about 30 km (18 mi) south of the city of Fallujah, in Iraq, with a population of 24,000 as of 2018.
+Amiriyah residents belong mostly to the Albu Issa subtribe, part of the Dulaim tribe.

-The city was named Amiriyah Fallujah after the occupation of Iraq because it hosts a large number of displaced persons from the city of Fallujah.
+The city was named Amiriyah Fallujah after the American occupation of Iraq because it hosts a large number of displaced persons from the city of Fallujah.
 As of June 2019, the total population of all 31 of the displaced persons camps of Amiriyah Fallujah was 11,661 according to UN estimates.

 During the lead up to the Gulf War in 1990, several Western hostages were held as a human shield at a suspected ammunition factory in the area from September 1990 until their release 6 December 1990.
 These included a crew member from British Airways Flight 149.
-Nationals of Britain, Japan and France were held on the site.
+Nationals of Britain, Japan, France, and Serbia were held on the site.
 Only the British were detained until December, the French and Japanese being released in October and November 1990 respectively.